10 Job Search Tips to Help You Find Your Best Opportunity Every Time

 If you’ve found yourself on the hunt for a new job a few weeks into the new year, you’re far from alone.
-According to job search platform Glassdoor, 38 percent of U.S. adults are currently planning or actively looking for a new gig.
+According to job search platform Glassdoor, in 2018, 38 percent of U.S. adults were currently planning or actively looking for a new gig.
 The two central questions that are often at the top of people's minds during this process are: Is this job the right fit and how do I set myself apart from the crowd?

 Don’t just focus on the job title.

 Glassdoor recommends sorting through postings based on the skills they're seeking from a candidate rather than the job title.
 You may be limiting yourself by only looking for a specific type of job.
 It’s actually the skills that you have in your arsenal that you can map onto a role that you hadn’t considered.

 You can begin with a job title that is intriguing, but Glassdoor recommends utilizing the suggested jobs or similar jobs feature to broaden the search.

 What are your non-negotiables?

 You don’t want to randomly send out applications with the hope that something sticks.
 Think about what would really make a position and a company a good fit.
 Glassdoor recommends exploring whether you would be willing to relocate, the company’s values and if the current employees are actually happy there.
 If you know someone who has worked there before, don’t be afraid to reach out.

 Even if a job lead doesn’t pan out, there could be something about the description that resonates with you that could inform something else.
 Make sure that before the company pulls the listing, copy and paste it into a file of your own.
 If you get an interview, you can refer back to it.
 If you don't get that job, read that listing again before sending out your next application.